shrilaxmihegde/Product_Sales_Analysis/README.md

 5. Write the clean data into PostgreSQL database tables for further usage like Dashaboard, ML.

-6. Cretae a comprehenssive  dashbord using Tableau.
+6. Create a comprehenssive  dashbord using Tableau.

 8. Define / Outline future enahancement for making this data pipeleine end to end automated.